What is the outdoor durability of the CET Color printing press images?

 What materials are compatible with the CET Color printing presses?

-The CET Color printing presses will print on almost any rigid substrate that you can think of!
-Up to 4" thick on the Flatbed and 2.25" on the Hybrid.
+The CET Color printing presses will print on virtually any rigid substrate, up to 4″ thick on the flatbed and 2″ on the hybrid.
 The rigid material just has to meet the size limitations of the bed or belt drive.
-The following list of commonly used rigid materials is not all encompassing; you may have success with other materials not listed here: PVC, polystyrene, MDO/MDF, glass, polycarbonate, chipboard/cardboard, acrylic, corrugated plastic, cabinet-grade plywood, styrene, painted aluminum, sign foam.
+Commonly used rigid materials include: PVC, polystyrene, MDO/MDF, glass, polycarbonate, chipboard/cardboard, acrylic, corrugated plastic, cabinet-grade plywood, styrene, painted aluminum, and sign foam.
+Our customers have also found success printing on other substrates beyond the ones previously listed.

 What materials are compatible with the CET Color hybrid printing presses?

-Flexible materials must meet the size restriction of 126" or 100" wide and weight restriction of 200 lbs. and roll diameter of 10".
-Compatible materials include but are not limited to: non-grommeted banner, calendared vinyl, cast vinyl, mesh (lined), backlit vinyl, reflective vinyl, cling window film, textiles (canvas, flag), fabrics, paper.
+Flexible materials must meet the model sizes of 125″, 98″, or 64″ wide, weight restriction of 100 pounds, and roll diameter of 10″.
+Compatible materials include but are not limited to: non-grommeted banner, calendared vinyl, cast vinyl, mesh (lined), backlit vinyl, reflective vinyl, cling window film, textiles (canvas, flag), fabrics and paper.

 What commercial applications do the CET Color printing presses support?